-Periodically, at least four times per year, we screen our investment universe on potential controversies of non-compliance with the above mentioned principles.
-Companies that do not comply with the Fundamental Investment Principles enter a three month investigative period during which the controversies are systematically assessed.
+Periodically, at least four times per year, we screen our investment universe on potential controversies of non-compliance with the above-mentioned Fundamental Investment Principles.
+Companies that do not comply with the Fundamental Investment Principles enter a three-month investigative period during which the controversies are systematically assessed.
 As part of this assessment, we investigate the severity, nature and number of controversies the companies are involved in as well as the actions they take to remedy the situation and prevent further violations from occurring.
 Based on this, the company is either:

-- Excluded if systematic and large scale non-compliance to any of the criteria proves that companies are incapable of preventing non-compliance from occurring in the future.
-When the decision is made to exclude a company and investments have already been made, these assets will be sold within thirty days. - Included if the violations are of incidental nature and if the company takes sufficient actions to prevent comparable incidents from happening in the future, or; - Engaged if the company has not taken sufficient action to prevent future incidents and if engagement with the company is expected to result in the necessary behavioural improvements.
+- Excluded if systematic and large-scale non-compliance to any of the criteria proves that companies are incapable of preventing non-compliance from occurring in the future; - Included if the violations are of incidental nature and if the company takes sufficient actions to prevent comparable incidents from happening in the future, or; - Engaged if the company has not taken sufficient action to prevent future incidents and if engagement with the company is expected to result in the necessary behavioural improvements.
 During the engagement period, a dialogue is started with the company to discuss options to remedy any real or potential violations of the Principles.
-If after a two year engagement period the company has taken appropriate action and proven to prevent further structural violations of the Fundamental Investment Principles, the company will be included in the investment period.
+If after a two-year engagement period the company has taken appropriate action and proven to prevent further structural violations of the Fundamental Investment Principles, the company will be included in the investment period.
 If there is not sufficient progress after this period and compliance with the Fundamental Investment Principles is not reached, the company will be excluded.
 This approach ensures that we only exclude companies once it becomes clear that there is no ability to persuade or encourage them to change their behaviour.